Optimize E-Commerce Last-Mile Delivery with Python

 They take the parcels from small warehouses called customer service centres (Chinese:客户服务中心) located in each neighbourhood and deliver them to the final customers.

-These centres are key elements of the Logistics Network of the major courier companies in China.
 They provide a large geographical coverage for last-mile delivery and a huge competitive advantage by offering the best service level and delivery lead time in the market.

 Before arriving at your door, your parcel will be picked up from the vendor’s warehouse, transit through several regional distribution centres and will finally arrive at the service centre of your neighbourhood.